-In a recent case we worked on, a dispute over land led to identifying the parents of an individual.
+In a recent case we worked on, a dispute over land led to identifying the parents of an individual and solving a family brick wall problem.
 We share this story with permission to illustrate the importance of thorough searches – not just in vital records, newspapers, and censuses – but in land, probate, and court records.

 Our client asked us to trace the ancestry of his Boykin family, and research had stalled with a direct-line ancestor named William T. Boykin of Southampton County, Virginia, about whom little was known.
 Our investigation soon turned up a fascinating court case.

 In 1816, William was engaged to his first wife, a young woman named Peggy Baisden, who was the only child of her father, Samuel Baisden.
 As a wedding present to his daughter, Samuel had the local justice of the peace (J.P.), Silas Summerell, draft a deed which granted 100 acres of land to Peggy and her new husband.

 It was not long, however, before Samuel Baisden changed his mind about the gift for an unknown reason and wanted the deed back.
 He appealed first to the J.P., who informed him that it was too late, and that William T. Boykin was now the legal owner of the land.
 In anger, Samuel Baisden repeatedly threatened his son-in-law with bodily harm and even death for a few years until, out of fear, William finally agreed to give the land back – on one condition.
 Though William would relinquish his claim on the land, he persuaded his father-in-law to leave the exact same parcel to William and Peggy’s oldest son, Samuel Boykin, as an inheritance when Samuel Baisden died.
 Witnesses say that Mr. Baisden accepted the bargain and immediately drafted a will to that effect.
 It seemed that the family drama was over.